Greetings and thanks for visiting.

 Westbrook, CT: Design, plan, and install xeriscape for the village center parking lot.
 See slideshow.

-Middlefield, CT: Clean water initiative and a pond-side buffer planting at a large commercial property.
+Middlefield, CT: Clean water initiative through stormwater management and design for a pond-side buffer at a large commercial property.

 Old Saybrook, CT: Design a "disguise" planting for safety railing in a residential neighborhood, while also reducing hillside erosion and road runoff into a salt-water cove.
 See slideshow

 Stonington, CT: Residential foundation plan and plantings

 East Haddam, CT: Lakeside buffer garden for Lake Hayward Association and Eightmile River Watershed.
 All native plants.
 This project earned a Special Merit Award from the Connecticut River Coastal Conservation District in October 2013.
 See the project website.

 Middletown, CT: Design and install streamside buffer for Wadsworth Falls State Park in conjunction with Connecticut River Coastal Conservation District.
 Read the article.

 Mystic, CT: Meadow development.

 Middlefield, CT: Design vegetative buffer for town's lakefront beach.